Pentland History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Pentland, Pentlan, Paintland and others.

 Some of the Pentland family moved to Ireland, but this topic is not covered in this excerpt.
-Another 293 words(21 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Some of the first settlers of this family name were:

 Pentland Settlers in United States in the 19th Century

 - William Pentland, who settled in New York in 1822

 - William Pentland, aged 19, who arrived in America in 1822

 - William Pentland, who landed in Mobile County, Ala in 1845

 - R Pentland, who landed in San Francisco, California in 1850

 - T Pentland, who arrived in San Francisco, California in 1851